ciena-frost/ember-frost-core/NOTES.md

-There are some **dependencies** in _package.json_ for which is may not be readily understood why they are listed.
+There are some **dependencies** in _package.json_ for which it may not be readily understood why they are listed.
 This document provides an explanation.

 | Dependency | Reason
 | --- | ---